 Parents, guardians, foster parents, certain caregivers, and students over 18 have the right to review, inspect, and get copies of school records within five business days of a written or oral request or before any meeting regarding an individualized education plan (IEP) or a hearing.
 Those records are confidential, and privacy will be maintained.
 Student records are provided to schools where student transfers or wants to enroll.
 In some instances, information about your child may be released to District staff, foster agencies, short-term residential treatment programs, after school programs, summer camps, lawyers, law enforcement, state researchers, and nonprofit researchers.
 Sharing of pupil records must conform to federal laws and in some cases must be approved by the State Committee for Protection of Human Subjects.
-The records include transcripts, discipline letters, commendations, attendance and health information.
-The records are maintained at the school site by office staff.
+The records include transcripts, discipline letters, commendations, attendance, and health information.
+The records are maintained at the school site by the office staff.
 There is someone to help interpret the material.
 When more than one child is named in the records, parents may only see material related to their child.
 If requested, the district will provide a list of types and locations where materials are held.
 There is a log of who has viewed the records that is kept at the same location as the records.
 District policy or administrative regulation 5125 sets forth the criteria by which school officials and employees can look and change or delete the files and why.
 Files may be reviewed to identify students eligible for public school choice or supplemental educational services.
-You may have copies made for ten cents (10¢) per page.
-If you cannot afford the cost of copies, they will be provided free of charge.
 With the proper documentation, the records can be changed to reflect a legal change of name and/or gender of a student or a former student.
 You also have the right to file a written request with the superintendent challenging the records if you think there is an inaccuracy, unsubstantiated conclusion or inference, a conclusion outside the observer's expertise, a comment not based on personal observation with time and date noted, misleading information, or a violation of privacy rights.
 You can file a complaint about how your request was handled with the district or with United States Department of Education.
 You will get to meet with the superintendent or designee within 30 days.
 If your challenge is sustained, the changes will be made.
 If not, you can appeal to the school board, which has final authority.
 If you still have a different view, your view can be included in the student's record.
-[EC 8484.1, 49060, 49062.5, 49063, 49068, 49069.3, 49070-49079.7, 51101, 56043, 56504; CC 1798.24(t); FERPA; 20 USC 1232(g); 34 CFR Part 99]
+[EC 8484.1, 49060, 49062.5, 49063, 49068, 49069.3, 49070-49079.7, 51101, 56043, 56504; CC 1798.24(t); FERPA; 20 USC 1232(g); 34 CFR Part 99; ne]